arackaf/micro-graphql-svelte/docs/README.md

 ### Accessing the client

-To access the default client anywhere in your codebase, you can use the `getDefaultClient` method.
+To access the default client anywhere in your codebase, use the `getDefaultClient` method.

 ```javascript
 import { getDefaultClient } from "micro-graphql-svelte";